Shopping for your daily groceries – Our GUIDE to the Danish Grocery Market

 A range of discount chains battle fiercely over market share.

-Getting valid market share figures for the different discounters’ share of the discount market is difficult as market shares are well guarded secrets.
+Getting valid market share figures for the different discounters’ share of the grocery discount market is difficult as market shares are well guarded secrets.

 In Denmark it has become something quite common and normal to shop at a discounter.
 When Netto was first launched, many people took more fancy shopping bags with them, such as IRMA bags, when they went shopping, thus being able to put the cheap goods into a higher end brand bag.

-Therefore many consumers no longer perceive them as discounters but just as supermarkets,”retail expert Dorte Wimmer said to Berlingske Business.
+Therefore, many consumers no longer perceive them as discounters but just as supermarkets,”retail expert Dorte Wimmer said to Berlingske Business.

 NORMAL is a discount chain selling hair products, body care products, cosmetics and other household supplies in competition with Matas and the supermarkets also selling these items.